undecaf/vue-boilerplate/README.md

 ### Production

-#### Building
+#### Building a web application for deployment

-Production builds are optimized for deployment but build less quickly.
+Web builds are optimized for deployment on a web server but build less quickly.

-This builds the project in directory `dist`:
+This builds the project as a web application in directory `dist`:

 ```shell script
 npm run build  # in Webstorm: run 'build'
 ```

-#### Serving a production build locally
+#### Serving a deployable web application locally

-Making the server listen at the default port (8080):
+Making the local web server listen at the default port (8080) and serve the content of directory `dist`:

 ```shell script
 npm run serve:dist  # in Webstorm: run 'serve:dist'